checkly/docs.checklyhq.com/site/content/learn/headless/basics-emulating-mobile-devices.md

     parent: "Getting started"
 ---

-Puppeteer and Playwright control headless desktop browsers but can also emulate mobile devices.
-And while mobile device emulation can't replace testing on mobile devices, it's a practical and quick-to-setup approach to test your site in a mobile scenario.
+Puppeteer and Playwright control headless desktop browsers that can also emulate mobile devices.
+And while device emulation can't replace testing on mobile devices entirely, it's a practical and quick-to-setup approach to testing mobile scenarios.

+Device emulation is well suited to test if your site behaves correctly across multiple viewport sizes and correctly handles `user-agent` strings.
+But if your site relies on device-specific browser features, an iPhone emulation running in a Chromium browser might lead to false positives.

+This guide explains how to define viewport sizes, device pixel ratio and  `user-agent` strings using Playwright and Puppeteer.

 ## Defining the user agent string